Jump to Footer

 SUNY Plattsburgh at Queensbury Student Conduct Policy

-SUNY Plattsburgh students charged with an infraction of SUNY Adirondack rules will have their cases adjudicated through the SUNY Plattsburgh judicial process.
-SUNY Adirondack and SUNY Plattsburgh agree to early and full consultation on any judicial cases involving SUNY Plattsburgh students.
-Cases involving SUNY Plattsburgh students will be reviewed by the Dean of the Branch Campus, who will serve as the branch campus’s judicial officer.
+SUNY Plattsburgh students charged with a violation of SUNY Adirondack rules may have their cases adjudicated through the SUNY Plattsburgh conduct process.
+SUNY Adirondack and SUNY Plattsburgh agree to early and full consultation on any conduct cases involving SUNY Plattsburgh students.
+Cases involving SUNY Plattsburgh students will be reviewed by a designee of SUNY Plattsburgh’s Office of Student Conduct.
 The SUNY Plattsburgh decision in these cases will be final.
-Any branch campus student who is suspended from SUNY Plattsburgh who seeks readmission at any Plattsburgh campus would need to reapply for admission through the SUNY Plattsburgh Admissions Office.
+Students who wish to re-enroll at SUNY Plattsburgh after a leave of absence or suspension should follow the steps to file an application for readmission through the admissions office.

 2. Academic Dishonesty

-In cases of suspected academic dishonesty, for both branch and main campus courses and Plattsburgh online courses taken by branch campus students, the SUNY Plattsburgh policy, as set forth in the Student Code of Conduct Manual is in effect with the following procedural changes:
+In cases of suspected academic dishonesty, for both branch and main campus courses and Plattsburgh online courses taken by branch campus students, the SUNY Plattsburgh policy, as set forth in the Student Academic Honesty Policy and Student Code of Conduct Manual is in effect:

-6. In cases where a SUNY Plattsburgh student is found guilty of plagiarism in a SUNY Adirondack course in which the student is cross-registered, SUNY Adirondack will inform the Dean of the Branch Campus and the Dean of Students on the Main Campus of the sanctions applied against the student.
+1. In cases where a SUNY Plattsburgh student is found guilty of academic dishonesty in a SUNY Adirondack course in which the student is cross-registered, SUNY Adirondack will inform the branch campus designee and the Director of Student Conduct on the main campus of the sanctions applied against the student.

-In cases of alleged student misconduct in the Branch Campus Office suites or disruption of a SUNY Plattsburgh classroom by branch campus students, the SUNY Plattsburgh policies, as set forth in the Student Code of Conduct Manual are in effect with the following procedural changes:
+In cases of alleged student misconduct in the branch campus office suites or disruption of a SUNY Plattsburgh classroom by branch campus students, the SUNY Plattsburgh policies, as set forth in the Student Conduct Manual, are in effect.

 Back to top